French audiences develop a taste for window theatre

 "This was a a magical moment, with everything going on," said paramedic Jean-Michel Petit.

-(Reporting by Michaela Cabrera and Clotaire Achi; Writing by Richard Lough; editing by Barbara Lewis)
+(Reporting by Michaela Cabrera and Clotaire Achi; Writing by Richard Lough; editing by Barbara Lewis, William Maclean)